dgc-network/coliving-protocol/docs/docs/protocol/discovery-node/architecture.md

 ### Celery Worker

-The primary driver of data availability on audius is the 'index_blocks' celery task.
+The primary driver of data availability on coliving is the 'index_blocks' celery task.
 What happens when 'index_blocks' is actually executed?
 The celery task does the following operations:

 1. Check whether the latest block is different than the last processed block in the ‘blocks’ table.
 If so, an array of blocks is generated from the last blockhash present in our database up to the latest block number specified by the block indexing window.
     - block indexing window is equivalent to the maximum number of blocks to be processed in a single indexing operation
 2. Traverse over each block in the block array produced after the above step.

-    In each block, check if any transactions relevant to the audius smart contracts are present.
+    In each block, check if any transactions relevant to the coliving smart contracts are present.
 If present, we retrieve specific event information from the associated transaction hash - examples include creator and track metadata.
 To do so, the discovery node *must* be aware of both the contract ABIs as well as each contract's address - these are shipped with each discovery node image.

-3. Given operations from audius contracts in a given block, the task updates the corresponding table in the database.
+3. Given operations from coliving contracts in a given block, the task updates the corresponding table in the database.
 Certain index operations require a metadata fetch from decentralized storage (Coliving Storage Protocol).
-Metadata formats can be found [here](https://github.com/dgc.network/audius-protocol/blob/master/discovery-node/src/tasks/metadata.py).
+Metadata formats can be found [here](https://github.com/dgc.network/coliving-protocol/blob/master/discovery-node/src/tasks/metadata.py).

 *Why index blocks instead of using event filters?*